Today, I’m sharing with you an eclectic mix of Victorian spa town in the Scottish Highlands and a dolphin spotting adventure on the Moray Firth.

 We’re so blessed in Scotland with beautiful scenery and wonderful wildlife.
 It’s a real privilege to be able to see these magical creatures in the wild.

-I’d also like to thank the wonderful Dolphin Spirit, Inverness for treating the boy like an absolute rock star – you guys are awesome.
+Thanks to the Dolphin Spirit team for treating the boy like a rock star – you guys are awesome.

 Until next time …………

 15 thoughts on “Dolphin spotting on the Moray Firth”